Members: Searching for a dual-eligible special needs plan (D-SNP)? Visit our D-SNP page.

-The Health Plan has developed a specific model of care (MOC) to help address the complex health care needs of members enrolled in the D-SNP plan.
+The Health Plan has developed a specific model of care (MOC) to help address the complex health care needs of members enrolled in the dual eligible special needs (D-SNP) plan.
 The Health Plan’s MOC is a written document that describes the measurable goals of the program, along with The Health Plan staff structure and care management roles, and the use of clinical practice guidelines and protocols.
-The program includes both training for personnel and our providers, a health risk assessment tool to collect information on the health needs of the members as they enroll and the development of an individualized care plan for each member.
-Our communication efforts and care management strategies for the most vulnerable sub-populations represented in this product will be essential to ensure a performance which ensures optimal health outcomes.
+The program includes training for personnel and providers, a health risk assessment tool to collect information on the health needs of our members as they enroll and the development of an individualized care plan for each member.
+Our communication efforts and care management strategies for the most vulnerable sub-populations represented in this product are essential to ensure optimal health outcomes.

 - Improving access to essential services including medical, behavioral health, and social services by providing a comprehensive network.
 D-SNP members will select a primary care physician and, in many cases, a secondary care physician appropriate to his or her clinical needs.

 - Streamlining the process of transition of care across health care settings by working with our physicians and other providers.

 - Improving access to preventive care as well as ongoing chronic needs.

 - Improving member health outcomes as reflected through annual HEDIS® data collection as well as member survey measures.